WALKING WITH GOD

 There are righteous Americans who are infuriated over the direction our government is taking.
 Most of us can do little besides fret.
 But what about asking God what His judgment is?
 Does God care who is President?
 Is it God who decides who is President?
 If the people do the deciding, do we really know which man or woman will guide our country in the path God desires?

 I am not suggesting we should not aid the people rebelling against the tyrants, or that we should help them.
-What I am saying is that in all the decisions we make we should ask God's wisdom; for there may be unintended consequences.
+What I am saying is that in all the decisions we make, we should ask God for wisdom, for there may be unintended consequences.

 Sometimes the political leaders appear to be arrogant.
 This attitude is unacceptable, seeing that so many problems are getting worse instead of better.
 We all need to call on God!